Here is an eclectic selection of jazz musicians born in February, prepared by Louise Levy and Phillip Cant.

 5 February, 1944

-From 1969 to the early 1980s Mays worked as a studio session musician in Los Angeles.
+From 1969 to the early 1980s Bill Mays worked as a studio session musician in Los Angeles.
 He has been an accompanist to singers Al Jarreau, Peggy Lee, Anita O’Day, Frank Sinatra, Sarah Vaughan, Shelly Manne, Bob Mintzer, Red Mitchell, Gerry Mulligan, Art Pepper, Bud Shank, Bobby Shew, Sonny Stitt, Paul Winter, Phil Woods and Frank Zappa.
 In 1984, he moved to New York City and began to do more work as a bandleader, composer, and arranger.
 He has recorded over two dozen albums under his own name, and has been heard on hundreds more by others.

 Scott Amendola